Can you have multiple life insurance policies? You’d be surprised how many clients ask me this question!

 That’s why we only sell GUARANTEED UNIVERSAL LIFE.
 It offers lifetime guaranteed level premiums, and as long as you pay your premiums, your policy can’t cancel.
 It works just like term, but for life!

-4. Buying Life Insurance as You Can Afford it!
+4. Buy More Life Insurance As You Can Afford It!

 When a young person is just starting out, they may be at the lowest pay scale of their career.
 This might preclude them from affording the coverage they ultimately need.